microsoft/PowerApps-Samples/cds/orgsvc/C#/ExportImportDataMap/README.md

 ### Setup

 1. Checks for the current version of the org.
 2. The `CreateImportMapping` method creates the import mapping record.
-3. The `RetrieveMappingXML` method exports the mapping that is created.
+3. The `RetrieveMappingXML` method exports the mapping (Xml) that is created.
-4. The `ChangeMappingName` method parse the xml to change the name attribute.
+4. The `ChangeMappingName` method parses the Xml to change the name column.
+5. The `ImportMappingsByXml` method creates a mapping from the (previously exported) Xml.

 ### Clean up